hafdon/anki-templates-puller/README.md

 python utils/render_json.py card_templates/Basic.json > temp.html
 ```

+### Warning!

+The template that is fetched includes both the front and back, so the re-renderer will generate an HTML page that has both these on it.
+Be sure to delete the "Back" part or you'll end up with a template with the answer on the front!!

 ## 📈 Git Workflow

 - **Automatic Commits:** The script stages and commits any changes to the `card_templates/` directory with a timestamped message.